 The purpose of Expo 2020 is to serve as a “global gathering to share ideas, showcase innovation, encourage collaboration, and celebrate human ingenuity.”
 For our CM2 students, it was an opportunity to participate in a global communal moment, the likes of which hadn’t been since the pandemic began.

-Throughout the term, students had the opportunity to set up a “home base” at the Dubai Cares Pavilion.
+Students had the opportunity to set up a “home base” at the Dubai Cares Pavilion throughout the term.
 The Dubai Cares Pavilion was established to provide an experience “that explores the transformative power of education and questions how we are preparing ourselves and the future generations for increasing disruption and adaptability.”

 Below you can learn more about the term, including the project modules our students participated in during their time in the United Arab Emirates.